VirtoCommerce/vc-module-tax/docs/index.md

 # Overview

-The Tax Module provides the ability to extend tax provider list with custom providers and also provides an interface and API for managing these tax providers.
+The Tax module provides a flexible way to evaluate taxes by using different tax providers and core abstractions for custom tax providers.
+It allows easy addition of custom rules for tax calculation.

-The tax module is an engine for tax calculations.
+The module includes FixedRateTaxProvider as a built-in tax provider.

+The module provides an API to work with the tax provider list and allows you to connect the tax providers to a selected store.
+The list of available tax providers can be viewed and edited on the UI.

 ## Key Features

-1. Extend the custom tax providers;
-1. Tax providers registration using the code;
+1. **Flexible tax calculation**: Evaluate tax using different tax providers, including the built-in FixedRateTaxProvider, and easily add custom rules for tax calculation.
-1. Display the list of available tax providers on UI;
+1. **UI integration**: Display the list of available tax providers on the user interface and edit their settings directly from the platform.
-1. Edit tax provider settings on UI;
+1. **Store-level tax configuration**: Connect tax providers to specific stores and configure different tax rates based on location, product type, or other parameters.
+1. **Customizable tax providers**: Implement custom tax providers by creating new modules that inherit from the abstract TaxProviderBase class.
+1. **Programmatic tax provider registration**: Register new tax providers programmatically by implementing the ITaxProvider interface.
-1. Connect the tax providers to the selected Store;
+1. **API access**: Access the list of available tax providers and their settings via the public API.

-1. API to work with tax provider list.
+## Default Providers
+1. FixedRateTaxProvider is a built-in tax provider included in the Virto Commerce Tax Module.
+It calculates taxes based on fixed rates.
+1. [Avalara.Tax](https://github.com/VirtoCommerce/vc-module-avatax)  real time integration with Avalara Tax automation.
+This module is officially certified by Avalara to be compatible with Avalara API.

 ## Scenarios